 Construction cost estimating is a sensitive subject with many builders.
 It’s frequently misunderstood, varies widely between builders and communities, difficult to discuss with potential customers, and the most frequent criteria used by buyers when selecting a home or builder.
 This is my attempt at explaining some of the dynamics and hopefully establishing enough credibility that you will allow me to provide an estimate for you.

 In general, there are four types of costs associated with construction: market costs, value judgements, personal preference and options.

 Personal preferences are those items selected by you.
 Frequently, these are the most-visible items and also carry the strongest emotional bias.
+We have a variety of vendors that offer discount, mid-range or luxury products and services.
 We see our role as helping you find ways to achieve the most satisfaction from your purchases at the lowest cost.
 This can be time-consuming but also a lot of fun.